meganz/MEGAcmd/contrib/docs/commands/fuse-remove.md

                    Name: the user-friendly name of the mount, specified when it was added or by fuse-config.
                    Local path: The local mount point in the filesystem.

 Note: FUSE commands are in early BETA.
-They're only available on Linux.
+They are not available in macOS.
 If you experience any issues, please contact support@mega.nz.
 </pre>